Daishan County: People's Armed Police Daishan County Company

-The People's Armed Police Daishan County Company (中国人民武装警察部隊岱山县中队) of the People's Armed Police Zhoushan Detachment provides paramilitary law enforcement and disaster relief in the county.
+The People's Armed Police Daishan County Company of the People's Armed Police Zhoushan Detachment provides paramilitary law enforcement and disaster relief in the county.

 Daishan County Fire and Rescue Battalion

-Fire services in the county are provided by the Daishan County Fire and Rescue Battalion (岱山县消防救援大队).
+Fire services in the county are provided by the Daishan County Fire and Rescue Battalion.
 As of December 31, 2023, the County Fire and Rescue Battalion had 38 civilian employees and 56 firefighters.
-In 2023, the agency had a budget of 17.6 million Renminbi, a 24.9% increase from 14.3 million Renminbi in 2022.
+In 2023, the agency had a budget of 17.6 million yuan, a 24.9% increase from 14.3 million yuan in 2022.
 As of December 31, 2023, the agency operated 16 vehicles, 3 of which were fire engines and 13 of which were specialist vehicles.

 National priority protected sites

-There is one National priority protected site in Daishan County.
+There is one national priority protected site in Daishan County.